starknet-edu/starknet-erc20/README.md

 - Read the evaluator code to figure out what is expected of your contract
 - Customize your contract's code
-- Deploy it to StarkNet's testnet.
+- Deploy it to Starknet's testnet.
 This is done using the CLI.
 - Register your exercise for correction, using the `submit_exercise` function on the evaluator.
 This is done using Voyager.
 - Call the relevant function on the evaluator contract to get your exercise corrected and receive your points.
 This is done using Voyager.